Learn the Lingo of DNA Science

 DNA science can seem complicated, but it gets considerably simpler when you understand the language!
-For your convenience, here are explanations for some of the most important terms you're likely to run across during DNA testing for ancestry.
-So take a few minutes to learn what it all means.
+For your convenience, here are explanations for some of the most important jargon you're likely to run across during DNA testing for ancestry.
+So get your "science geek" on and learn what it all means.

 A - B - C - D - E - F - G - L - M - P - R - S - X - Y